We think this TV show stands out for:

 Is it any good?

-Fresh Prince originally ran on NBC for six seasons in the mid-'90s and is now available on DVD and in syndication.
-Parents can feel good about letting older tweens and young teens tune in.
+Parents can feel good about letting older tweens and young teens tune in to this sitcom.
+The Fresh Prince of Bel-Air originally ran on NBC for six seasons in the mid-'90s and is now available on DVD and in syndication.
 Although there's some bawdy humor -- in the episode in which Will and Carlton start high school, for example, it's evident that their hormones have gone into overdrive, and they're not afraid to hit on every girl who walks by -- each episode leaves viewers with a powerful lesson on how to live life with dignity and grace.
 What's more, the Banks family is intact and portrayed positively.

 Families can talk about how to handle situations you're not used to.
-How does Will deal with being a fish out of water in his new environment?
+How does Will deal with being a fish out of water in his new environment in The Fresh Prince of Bel-Air?

 Questions about coping with high school are also relevant.
 What kind of peer pressure can teens expect to encounter?
 What should they expect when they start dating?